 According to very large retrospective studies of more than 100,000 patients, MAW is quite prevalent and can persist for years, causing more than $8k in excess costs to the healthcare system on average for patients with muscle weakness.
 These costs are due to longer hospital stays, slower recovery, and increased rates of complications and readmissions.
 Orthopedic surgeons have attempted various techniques – such as electrical stimulation – to prevent muscle atrophy, however these techniques have shown little success to date.

 A New Solution

-MEND, a life sciences company based in New York City, has been working with leading hospitals to develop a new solution to muscle atrophy and weakness – a perioperative nutritional intervention (taken one week pre surgery and two weeks post) designed to promote muscle protein synthesis during the operative and immediate postoperative period.
+MEND, a life sciences company based in New York City, has been working with leading hospitals to develop a new solution – MEND Joint Replacement – to combat muscle atrophy and weakness – a perioperative nutritional intervention (taken two weeks pre surgery and six weeks post) designed to promote muscle protein synthesis during the operative and immediate postoperative period.

 A number of published placebo-controlled randomized trials have shown that this approach reduces muscle atrophy, preserves muscle strength and improves return to function – with results showing as much as a 66% reduction in muscle atrophy using MEND vs. placebo – and more importantly, a faster return to function.

 We are now studying the underlying mechanisms to better understand what is happening at the cellular level.
 A recent paper published in Applied Physiology by our research partners at Slocum Foundation, showed that there was a proliferation of muscle t-cells on the day of surgery.
 In other words, within 7 days of taking the product, there was an improvement in skeletal muscle.
 Furthermore, the research revealed a reduction in M1 macrophages post surgery, creating a more favorable inflammatory environment, placebo did not.
 This appears to be good news all around; better muscle, better function and reduced inflammation.